 - No employees – retirement planning for spouse, as well as business owner; individuals can save for retirement tax-deferred for themselves, as well as spouses who are qualified employees

-- Profit sharing – this plan allows business owners to contribute as an employee up to the limits above, plus a profit-sharing contribution of up to 25% of compensation as the employer, up to a total limit of $56,000 in 2019 and $57,000 in 2020.
-Note: catch-up contributions are in addition to this figure
+- Profit sharing – this plan allows business owners to contribute as an employee up to the limits above, plus a profit-sharing contribution of up to 25% of compensation as the employer, up to a total limit of $61,000 in 2022.
+Note: catch-up contributions are in addition to this figure.

 - Tax treatment – the employer can take a tax deduction up to 25% of annual compensation for contributions to the plan